 The two surveys represent a discontinuity in time-series which, although inconvenient for data users, is necessary for the reasons explained in the Survey methodology.

 The key survey differences which explain the lack of comparability are:

 - Timeframe change - the census point in Graduate Outcomes is at approximately 15 months after gaining qualifications whereas for DLHE the census points were at 6 months and 3.5 years (for the follow-up sample).
-Graduates surveyed are therefore at fundamentally different stages in their progression after gaining their qualification(s) between the surveys.
+Graduates surveyed are therefore at fundamentally different stages in their progression after gaining their qualification(s).

 - Centralisation - the contact centre, fieldwork and coding of Standard Industrial Classification (SIC) and Standard Occupational Classification (SOC) are undertaken centrally, no longer by the provider, allowing for greater consistency.

-Graduate Outcomes includes a range of new questions such as ‘Graduate Voice’ questions which provide a novel understanding of success in outcomes as judged by graduates themselves.
-There are new questions to understand the work and study pathways graduates may have taken between gaining their original qualifications and the survey reference week.
+In addition to topics covered in the DLHE survey, Graduate Outcomes includes a range of new questions such as ‘Graduate Voice’ questions which provide a novel understanding of success in outcomes as judged by graduates themselves.
+There are also new questions to which shed light on the work and study pathways graduates may have taken between gaining their original qualifications and the survey reference week.
 Banks of opt-in questions give providers the opportunity to ask graduates additional questions.